As appeared in Cybersecurity Magazine.

 5. Work with cloud partners to pen test cloud applications and infrastructure.

 Most SaaS providers are already conducting pentesting on their applications.
 You can always ask your SaaS partners for evidence.

 Cloud services, especially IaaS applications, do allow certain types of security assessments and testing on their infrastructure, but under certain conditions.
 Work with your cloud providers and account teams to make sure that proper approvals for security testing are in place.

 Scoping of cloud and application penetration tests can be done to ensure full coverage of your cloud systems.
 Infrastructure and application pentests can find common, as well as unique issues in your environment.

-We've produced a variety of resources that can get you started with AWS pentesting, such as:
+We've produced a variety of resources that can get you started with cloud pentesting, such as: